 But, there are no new taxes needed to balance the FY23 state budget, and some of the spending increases include pro-growth investments in infrastructure, innovation and workforce development as well as a $5.2 billion debt prevention fund that NJBIA supported.

-You can see above that spending increased $1.7 billion from proposed to signed budget over just a few months, while revenues increased $3.2 billion over the same few months of the budget process, mostly from higher than expected income tax revenue that is largely one-time.
+You can see below that spending increased $1.7 billion from proposed to signed budget over just a few months, while revenues increased $3.2 billion over the same few months of the budget process, mostly from higher than expected income tax revenue that is largely one-time.

 Examples of the budget investments that NJBIA was happy to support include: